replicatedhq/replicated-docs/docs/reference/custom-resource-config.md

 ## Item Validation
+A `validation` can be specified to validate the value of an item.
+Based on specified validation rules, the item will be validated, and a validation message will be returned if the validation rule is not satisfied.
+In the case of an empty validation message, a default message will be returned.

+- Items of types `text`, `textarea`, `password`, and `file` will be validated, but `repeatable` items will not be validated.
+- If an item is marked as `hidden` or if its `when` condition is set to `false`, the item will not be validated.
+- If an item is `required`, validation will be applied, and an error will be returned if the validation fails.
+- If an item is set as not `required`, the item will be validated only when its value is not empty.

-`regex is the supported validation type.
+The following is a list of supported validation types:
+- `regex`

 ### `regex`
-A `regex` can validate if the item's value matches the provided regular expression pattern.
-`regex` pattern must be an [RE2 regular expression](https://github.com/google/re2/wiki/Syntax) and must validate the `text`, `textarea`, `password` and `file` field types.
+A `regex` can be used to validate whether an item's value matches the provided regular expression `pattern`.
+The regex pattern should be of the [RE2 regular expression](https://github.com/google/re2/wiki/Syntax) type and can validate the `text`, `textarea`, `password`, and `file` field types.

+ The default validation message is `Value does not match regex`.
 ```yaml
     - name: jwt_token
       title: JWT token